Boston Child Injury Lawyers

 - If your child’s medical bills were placed on a lien, then the hospital will get paid directly.

 - If you paid for any expenses out-of-pocket, then you will receive compensation directly.

 Any leftover compensation for your child’s pain and suffering will be placed in a trust fund until your child turns 18, although we may be able to negotiate for your child to receive the funds early if he or she is within a few years of being an adult.
 This fund will accrue interest, meaning your child may receive more money than the original amount placed in the trust.

 Witnessing your child go through a traumatic injury is every parents’ worst nightmare.
 When these tragic events do occur, you should consider all of your legal options.
 The costs of a child’s injuries can be astronomical, but a personal injury claim may help set your family on a better path.

-For over a decade, the team at DiBella Law Offices, P.C., has advocated for the best interests of injured children and their families.
+For nearly two decades, the team at DiBella Law Offices, P.C., has advocated for the best interests of injured children and their families.
 We have an in-depth understanding of Massachusetts personal injury laws and can personally investigate your child’s accident.
 If there is even a small possibility that another person’s negligence caused your child’s injuries, then we can use all of our resources to pursue proper compensation.
 To discuss your case in a free consultation with a Boston personal injury attorney, call us today at (617) 870-0907.